cheapjack/LabFromAChip/README.md

 input--output* London Royal Society of Chemistry)

 This world and it's related fields of engineering of pico, nano and microfluidics can be hard to get into.
 Engineering structures only a few tens of microns high are hard and expensive to make.
 Our project tries to take a playful approach to fostering agency and embodied thinking about this technology and bringing silicon and big living collaborating proteins (us humans) together.

-Inspired and re-empracticed from microbiologist researcher, biotechnologist and engineer [Alexandre Benedetto](https://www.lancaster.ac.uk/health-and-medicine/about-us/people/alexandre-benedetto) and in turn inspired by an article in [The Worm Breeders Gazette](http://wbg.wormbook.org/2017/07/18/immobilizing-nematodes-for-live-imaging-using-an-agarose-pad-generated-with-a-vinyl-record/)

-Alex and his research students research the death process in *C elegans* model organisms.
-There's an interesting story to how these worms became such important non-humans [here](https://bigpictureeducation.com/model-organisms-genetics-research-nematode-worm).
-Ales and his colleagues developed a mehtod using the grooves of old vinyl records as moulds for PDMS silicon which centrifuged and de-gassed provides optically clear environments for securing nematodes for the observation of gene expression.

 We realised we are already surrounded by exotic objects that are made of very small engineered structures: the tiny logos etched onto integrated circuits in our phones or humble doorbell, or the tiny grooves of a vinyl record.
 All you need is some Polydimethylsiloxane (PDMS) a *silicon polymer* that is inert, non-toxic and optically clear to use these exotic objects to manipulate living organisms.
 What these chips really depend on is microfluidics, a development from electronic circuits but with things much bigger than electrons, the big molecules of chemistry and biology.

 *"Microfluidic devices are powerful tools for biology, chemistry, and